tonykieling/user_project-frontend/README.md

 **About:**
- This is the backend part of the system.
+ This is the frontend part of the system.
- Frontend is located at https://github.com/tonykieling/user_project-backend.
+ Backend is located at https://github.com/tonykieling/user_project-backend.

  User project will handle with actions related to the user, such as: